gravitational/careers/challenges/systems-intern/challenge.md

 work and life balance, or anything else that you would like to learn about Teleport.

-Before writing the actual code, create a brief design document in Google Docs or markdown in Github and share with the team.
+Before writing the actual code, create a brief design document in Markdown in Github and share with the team.

 This document should cover at least: design approach, trade-offs, scope, proposed API, and security considerations.
 For security, please include